-One of the most directly helpful things is to make a large order ahead of the holiday season – and get a discount from your suppliers if you can.
+One of the most helpful things is to make a large order ahead of the holiday season—and get a discount from your suppliers if you can.
 The earlier you talk to them, the more likely they will offer you a discount before their supplies get low.
-Planning with suppliers is one of the best ways you can time your inventory to be at its peak just when the spike in customer demand hits.
+Planning with suppliers is one of the best ways you can time your inventory to be at its peak when the spike in customer demand hits.
 Further, it will enable you to undercut the competition in price points and selectivity.

 You'll also be able to coordinate more strategic marketing campaigns and product promotions, timed for the best effect (and without tipping off the competition).
 The stronger your relationship with the supplier is now, the more likely they will give you preferred status in the future.
 A strong relationship pays off if you need to place last-minute orders to replenish stock on your top-performing products.

-There’s no harm in asking about this beforehand – and the conversation will be smoother if you have a detailed list of the products and quantities you might need and when.
+There's no harm in asking about this beforehand—and the conversation will be smoother if you have a detailed list of the products and quantities you might need.
 It could even influence their buying habits from manufacturers to set you up for maximum future success.
 Start the conversation now with the intent to place orders and fill your calendar with estimated delivery dates.

-Upfront cash can help you do this, especially if your funding source offers repayment plans based on future sales and without substantial interest rates from traditional lending institutions.
-Signing up early for new funding strategies will help you tighten your goals and make new inventory arrangements before your competition.
+Upfront cash can help you do this, especially if your funding source offers repayment plans based on future sales without substantial interest rates from traditional lending institutions.
+Signing up early for new funding strategies will help you solidify your goals and make new inventory arrangements before your competition.

 Review your sales forecasts based on data from previous years and current market projections, which will help you establish the amount of funding you can and should secure.
-With funding plans in which repayments correlate to actual sales receipts, this is less of an issue but still an important consideration to keep future cash flow in alignment with future needs.
+If you have funding plans with repayments that correlate to actual sales receipts, this is less of an issue but still an important consideration to keep future cash flow in alignment with future needs.

 Analyze your past inventory data as well because this will help you match your funding to predicted inventory needs as tightly as possible.
 Include the following metrics in your analysis: